hyintell/COOM/README.md

 from them (`Hide and Seek`).
 In a similar fashion, the scenario `Floor is Lava` often requires the agent to remain at a bounded location for optimal performance, whereas scenarios `Pitfall`, `Arms Dealer`, `Raise the Roof`, and `Health Gathering` endorse constant movement.
-#### Depiction of the tasks in the CO8 sequence in order
+#### Tasks in the Cross-Objective 8 (CO8) sequence
 ![Default](assets/images/sequences/CO8_sequence.png)

-# Running
+# Getting Started
+Below we provide a short code snippet to run a sequence with the COOM benchmark.

 ## Basic Usage
 ```
-from coom.envs import ContinualLearningEnv
+from COOM.envs import ContinualLearningEnv
-from coom.utils.enums import Sequence
+from COOM.utils.enums import Sequence

 cl_env = ContinualLearningEnv(Sequence.CO8)
 for env in cl_env.tasks: